openziti/ziti-doc/docusaurus/docs/learn/quickstarts/browzer/example/index.md

 familiar with Docker and have it installed to proceed, or you'll need to figure out alternative ways to obtain a wildcard certificate.

-If you already have an existing OpenZiti Network, you'll likely want to skim through this document and pick out the sections that are relevant to your configuration.
+If you already have an existing network, you'll likely want to skim through this document and pick out the sections that are relevant to your configuration.

 If you lose your shell, one or more important variables may be lost.
 It is probably easiest to start again and follow